facebookresearch/faiss/README.md

 ## Full documentation of Faiss

-The full documentation, including a tutorial can be found in the docs/ subdirectory
+The full documentation, including a tutorial can be found in the [wiki page](http://github.com/facebookresearch/faiss/wiki).

 ## Join the Faiss community

-We monitor the "issues" page of the repository.
+We monitor the [issues page](http://github.com/facebookresearch/faiss/issues) of the repository.
 You can report bugs, ask questions, etc.

 ## License

 Faiss is licenced under CC-by-NC, see the LICENCE file for details.
 We also provide an additional patent grant, see PATENTS.
+This licence may be relaxed to BSD in the future.